BeckerSource/XPRowSelect/README.md

 # XPRowSelect
 ## Windows XP Explorer Full Row Select

 This program runs in the background with a visible tray icon and hooks into Windows Explorer to allow for full-row selection of Explorer items while in Details/Report view-mode.
+Click anywhere on the item row to select.

 * Developed under Windows XP 32-bit Service Pack 3.
 Untested on anything else.
 * Win32 API only (no .NET).